I have a hobby which I didn’t know I had. It’s called “Funda”.

 1. Save money

 A lot of people forget that buying a house requires more than a mortgage and a job.
 When you want to purchase a house in the Netherlands, it is wise to have already some extra money reserved for paying taxes, mortgage advisor and notary.
 The amount is normally estimated at 10% of costs on top of the costs of a house.
-That costs will normally not included in the mortgage.
+That costs will normally not include in the mortgage.

 On the other hand, some extra money makes it possible to have some new furniture, floor, kitchen, or whatever you want or need.